PeepalFarm/peepalfarm.github.io/markdown/rules.md

 Rules
 ----------

-* If for any reason things are not working out, we reserve the right to ask you to leave on 24 hours notice.
+* If for any reason things are not working out, we reserve the right to ask you to leave.

 * No drinking or drunkenness at the farm.